Tom Borrill's Blue Ribbon Apple Pie

 In a separate bowl, mix the sugars, corn starch, cinnamon and nutmeg and set aside.

 When the crust is chilled, take the smaller half and roll it large enough to fully cover a 8-9" pie pan.
-Place the bottom crust into the pie pan.
+Place the bottom crust into the pie pan leaving at least a 1/2" overhang over the edge.

 Fully drain the water from the apples, then return them to the bowl and toss them with 1/3 of the sugar mixture, reserving the rest of the sugar mixture.
 Begin placing the apples in the pie, trying not to leave large gaps or spaces.
-As you do this, sprinkle the remaining sugar mixture among the layers of apples as you go.
+As you do this, sprinkle the remaining sugar mixture among the layers of apples as you go until all the sugar mixture is used.
 Don't be afraid to mound the apples high!
 They will shrink and settle as they cook.

 Reserve any extra apple slices for another use (I like to chop them up and cook them into oatmeal).
 Also reserve any "sugar juice" left in the bottom of the bowl of apples and set aside.
 It may be needed if the apples in the pie appear dry while baking.